-TESOL stands for Teaching English to Speakers of Other Languages - and it's a term you may see when you're looking at TEFL jobs boards and courses.
+TEFL stands for Teaching English as a Foreign Language.
+TESOL stands for Teaching English to Speakers of Other Languages.
+You're likely to see both terms when you're looking at TEFL jobs boards and courses.

 Technically TEFL focuses on teaching English outside of English speaking countries and TESOL is used for teaching English to non-native English speakers in an English speaking country - although officially it covers both areas.